-Each year non-management directors receive \$7,500 as an annual retainer, pro rated if appointed after the annual meeting of stockholders, as well as an option grant for 5,000 shares of the Company's Class A Common Stock, which is similarly pro rated.
-Members of the Audit Committee receive an additional annual retainer of \$10,000, which retainer is pro rated if the non-management Director is appointed after the annual meeting of stockholders.
-Each Committee Chair receives an additional annual retainer of \$1,000.
-Non-management directors also receive compensation for attending Board and Committee meetings as follows: \$2,500 for each Board meeting attended by telephone, \$500 for each Committee meeting attended in person and \$200 for each Committee meeting attended by telephone, except that no director may receive in excess of \$2,000 for attending the meetings of any one Committee in a year.
+In October 2005, the Compensation Committee considered a study prepared by an independent executive compensation consulting firm with respect to compensation of non-management Directors.
+As a result, certain adjustments were made to non-management Director compensation to take effect in 2006.
+Each year non-management directors receive \$7,500 as an annual retainer, as well as an option grant for 5,000 shares of the Company's Class A Common Stock.
+In 2005, members of the Audit Committee received an additional annual retainer of \$10,000, which, in 2006 will be reduced to \$9,000, except for the Chairman of the Audit Committee who will receive an annual retainer of \$11,000 for his services as a member and Chairman.
+Each Committee Chair received an additional annual retainer of \$1,000 in 2005, which amount will be increased to \$2,500 in 2006 for the Chairmen of the Compensation and Nominating/Governance Committees.
+In 2006, non-management Directors other than Chairman will receive an annual retainer of \$500 for each Committee of which such Director is a member.
+All retainers and the annual option grant are pro rated if the non-management Director is appointed after the annual meeting of stockholders.
+Non-management directors also receive compensation for attending Board and Committee meetings as follows: \$2,500 was paid in 2005 for each Board meeting attended in person, which amount has been increased to \$3,000 effective January 1, 2006; \$1,000 for each Board meeting attended by telephone; \$500 for each Committee meeting attended in person in 2005, which amount has been increased to \$750 effective January 1, 2006; and \$200 for each Committee meeting attended by telephone.
 The first time a non-management director is elected to the Board of Directors, he or she receives an option grant for 5,000 shares of the Company's Class A Common Stock pursuant to the Company's Non-Employee Director Stock Option Plan, as amended.
 On February 14, 2003, the Board of Directors voted to make a one-time option grant for 5,000 shares to all current non-management directors upon their re-election to the Board.
 All options to non-management directors are granted under the Company's Non-Employee Director Stock Option Plan, as amended and restated, pursuant to which options are granted at the fair market value on the date of grant, are immediately vested and will expire the earlier of 10 years or 3 years after the grantee ceases to be a director of the Company.
 In October 2004, the Non-Employee Director Stock Option Plan was amended and restated by action of the sole Class B Stockholder, pursuant to which the number of shares of Class A Common Stock available for issuance under the Plan was increased from 200,000 shares to 350,000 shares.

-In 2004, non-management directors received the following cash compensation:
+In 2005, non-management directors received the following cash compensation:

-Name Cash Co mpensation
+Name - Cash Co ompensation

-Pearson C. Cummin, III \$ 35,500
+David A. Burwick \$ 24,500

-Robert N. Hiatt \$ 35,500
+Pearson C. Cummin, III \$ 36,600

-James C. Kautz(1) \$ 31,500
+Robert N. Hiatt \$ 36,600

-Charles Joseph Koch \$ 12,500
+Charles Joseph Koch \$ 14,000

-Jean-Michel Valette \$ 24,000(2)
+Jean-Michel Valette \$ 43,400(1)